supported by

 The Visit

-Reading, writing, researching, drawing, photographing, drinking tea, sharing lunch ..
+... reading, writing, researching, drawing, photographing, and in conversation - drinking tea, and sharing lunch and sitting in the garden ..

 The Visit - come walk with us